Florence Ballard: Legacy

 Florence Ballard's story has been referenced in a number of works by other artists.
 The 1980 song "Romeo's Tune", from Steve Forbert's album Jackrabbit Slim, is "dedicated to the memory of Florence Ballard".
 In his short story "You Know They Got a Hell of a Band", Stephen King, through the late disc jockey Alan Freed, includes Ballard as one of the deceased artists who performs in a town called "Rock and Roll Heaven".

+Prior to her death, Mary Wilson had been lobbying the United States Postal Service to commemorate Ballard on a postage stamp.

+Additionally, Ballard has been the subject of several published biographies: